-A. "Admitted Assets" means the securities set forth in section XIV of this regulation and interest earned thereon, but shall also include membership claim deductibles as specifically permitted by the workers' compensation laws of the State of Colorado to the extent that the aggregate receivable for such deductibles does not exceed one percent (1%) of admitted assets and such receivable amounts have not been been accrued for more than ninety days from the date the claim was paid; uncollected premium contributions which are less that ninety days past the effective date of
+A. "Admitted Assets" means the securities set forth in Section 15 of this regulation and interest earned thereon, but shall also include membership claim deductibles as specifically permitted by the workers' compensation laws of the State of Colorado to the extent that the aggregate receivable for such deductibles does not exceed one percent (1%) of admitted assets and such receivable amounts have not been accrued for more than ninety days from the date the claim was paid; uncollected premium contributions which are less than ninety days past the effective date of coverage; and receivables from solvent insurance companies licensed in the State of Colorado or otherwise approved as qualified non-admitted reinsurers.

-- coverage; and recoverables from solvent insurance companies licensed in the State of Colorado or otherwise approved as qualified non-admitted reinsurers. - B. "Board of Directors" means the governing body of the pool consisting of at least five (5) directors. - C. "Deductible" is the amount indicated on the declarations page as per requirements in Articles 40 to 47 of Title 8, C.R.S, the existence of which shall not affect the requirement of an employer to report an injury or death to the division as required in § 8-43-103(1), C.R.S. - D. "Employers" means a bona fide trade or professional association or two or more employers which are engaged in the same or similar type of business or are members of the same bona fide trade or professional organization. - E. "Expected level of funding" means the level of funding as determined by a qualified actuary which provides for expected indemnity and medical losses, expected loss adjustment expenses (allocated) which shall include ample margin for adverse experience as may be recommended by the qualified actuary. - F. "Impaired" means when a pool's surplus is less than required pursuant to this regulation. - G. "Insolvent" means when a pool's admitted assets are less than all of its liabilities or if it is unable to pay its obligations. - H. "Member" or "Members" mean an employer which has joined the self insurance pool. - I. "Pool Agreement" means the agreement in which the governing articles of the pool are set forth. - J. "Proposal" means the description of the pool's plan of operation submitted to the Commissioner which shall include fully executed documents and agreements as identified in section IV of this regulation. - K. "Qualified Actuary" is defined in Regulation 1-1-1, 3 CCR 702-1, pg 1 (5/92). - L. "Self-Insurance pool" or "pool" mean a pool formed by employers pursuant to § 8-44-205, C.R.S. - M. "Surplus" means that amount which remains after subtracting the pool's liabilities from its admitted assets.
-Subordinated debt referred to in section VII of this regulation, shall not be deemed a liability until repayment of principal and/or interest has been approved by the Commissioner. - N. "Trust Fund" or "Premium Fund" is the pool's retention under the terms of an aggregate excess insurance contract, or if no aggregate excess coverage is provided, the expected level of funding established to pay workers' compensation claims as determined by a qualified actuary.
+- B. "Board of Directors" means the governing body of the pool consisting of at least five (5) directors. - C. "Commissioner" means the commissioner of insurance. - D. "Deductible" is the amount indicated on the declarations page as per requirements in Articles 40 to 47 of Title 8, C.R.S., the existence of which shall not affect the requirement of an employer to report an injury or death to the division as required in § 8-43-103(1), C.R.S. - E. "Employers" means a bona fide trade or professional association or two or more employers which are engaged in the same or similar type of business or are members of the same bona fide trade or professional organization. - F. "Expected level of funding" means the level of funding, as determined by a qualified actuary that provides for expected indemnity and medical losses, and expected allocated loss adjustment expenses. - G. "Impaired" means that a pool's surplus is less than required pursuant to this regulation. - H. "Insolvent" means that a pool's admitted assets are less than all of its liabilities or the pool is unable to pay its obligations. - I. "Member" or "Members" mean an employer which has joined the self insurance pool. - J. "Pool Agreement" means the agreement in which the governing articles of the pool are set forth. - K. "Proposal" means the description of the pool's plan of operation submitted to the Commissioner which shall include fully executed documents and agreements as indentified in Section 5 of this regulation. - L. "Qualified Actuary" means those actuaries that meet the qualification requirements described in Sections 4 and 5 of Regulation 1-1-1, 3 CCR 702-1. - M. "Self-Insurance pool" or "pool" means a pool formed by employers pursuant to § 8-44-205, C.R.S. - N. "Surplus" means that amount which remains after subtracting the pool's liabilities from its admitted assets.
+Subordinated debentures referred to in Section 8 of this regulation, shall not be deemed a liability until repayment of principal and/or interest has been approved by the Commissioner. - O. "Trust Fund" or "Premium Fund" is the pool's retention under the terms of an aggregate excess insurance contract, or if no aggregate excess coverage is provided, the expected level of funding established to pay workers' compensation claims as determined by a qualified actuary.